gertjanklein/copy-iris-items/README.md

 You can download a binary release for Windows [here](https://github.com/gertjanklein/copy-iris-items/releases).
 The program has no installer; just unzip it somewhere appropriate.
-The Python script can also be used directly; make sure the toml library is avaiable (`pip install toml`).
+The Python script can also be used directly; make sure the toml and lxml libraries are avaiable (`pip install toml lxml`).

 Configuration is described in more detail [here](doc/configuration.md).
 The [template configuration file](template.toml) also contains